goodericdong/web1/README.md

 Course slides are under /static/slides/

-/R/build.R can knit all .Rmd files into html and/or PDF for the site.
+Before pushing please use blogdown::serve_site() to update all .Rmd related html and pdf files.

 Theme: Hugo Academic